LPC-language/signal-server/README.md

 is required for development, to compile and upgrade objects inside a running server.

-To get started, you login as admin, a user with all permissions but a restricted set of commands.
+To get started, login as admin, a user with all permissions but a restricted set of commands.
 Create a new user, which will be able to use an extended shell, including commands to compile, destruct and upgrade objects, create a database snapshot, reboot the server, and even reboot into a new version of DGD without taking down the server.
 The example below shows how to create a new user "dworkin":

     > telnet localhost 8023
     Trying 127.0.0.1...